 - Must have a passion for social change and serving the community

-- English is not a requirement, interpretation can/will be provided
+English is not a requirement, and interpretation can/will be provided

 All program costs are covered:

-The PILOT Program will be free-of-charge for participants.
-However, the program is very cost intensive for Unite Oregon.
-We spend, on average, approximately $5,000 per participant.
-Therefore, we require all participants to commit fully to the yearlong program and sign a Personal Agreement with Unite Oregon formerly known as Center for Intercultural Organizing.
+The PILOT Program will be free-of-charge for participants*.
+Unite Oregon provides this $6,000 scholarship as an investment to refugee/immigrant leaders.
+Therefore, we require all participants to commit fully to the eight month long program and sign a Personal Agreement with Unite Oregon.
 No Exceptions!

-In partnership with the City of Beaverton, Unite Oregon annually provides a leadership development program for emerging immigrant and refugee leaders and leaders of color.
+In partnership with the City of Beaverton, Unite Oregon provides an annual leadership development program for emerging immigrant, refugee, and people of color.
 The Beaverton Organizing and Leadership Development (BOLD) Program centers around three goals: growing new leaders, building cross-cultural relationships, and laying the groundwork for civic engagement.

 Metro Partners in Nature

-Unite Oregon partners with Metro to augment CIO’s ongoing leadership development work by adding an experiential environmental component to two leadership development cohorts well as educational curriculum on land use, environmental preservation, wildlife habitat, watershed health, and hot-button environmental public policy decisions.
+Unite Oregon partners with Metro to augment Unite Oregon’s ongoing leadership development work by adding an experiential environmental component to two leadership development cohorts well as educational curriculum on land use, environmental preservation, wildlife habitat, watershed health, and hot-button environmental public policy decisions.